We take responsibility for the future, and our target is to be carbon neutral by 2035.

 Carbon neutrality is implemented in phases.
 Our target by 2025 is to reduce carbon dioxide emissions by 40 per cent compared to the 1990 levels, to increase the share of renewable energy to 25 per cent, and to halve the amount of coal we use.
 We are phasing out coal by 2029.

-The use of coal is phased out in stages: the Hanasaari power plant will be closed by the end of 2024 at the latest, and it will be replaced with the recycling of heat with heat pumps, energy storage, and a bioenergy heating plant to be built in Vuosaari.
+The use of coal is phased out in stages: the Hanasaari power plant will be closed by April 1st 2023 at the latest, and it will be replaced with the recycling of heat with heat pumps, energy storage, and a bioenergy heating plant to be built in Vuosaari.
 Biomass combustion is a necessary intermediate stage, and it accelerates the replacement of coal.
 After the bioenergy heating plant is completed, the Hanasaari power plant will move to reserve and peak load use at the end of 2022.
 The Salmisaari power plant area will remain an important energy production area.
 Coal will be replaced by 2029 with other energy sources, the studies on which are in full swing.
 There are many means, for example: excess heat, energy storage, geothermal heat and geothermal energy.
 The energy system acts as a common platform in the management of energy flows and recycling of energy.

 Helen was the first Finnish energy company to commit to setting a science-based emissions reduction target.
 The emissions calculation will be based on the GHG protocol, i.e. in addition to CO2 emissions, also other greenhouse gases calculated according to the life cycle are taken into account.
 In addition to direct stack emissions (scope 1), indirect emissions from operations, such as those from properties and mobility (scope 2) and purchases (scope 3) are examined.